symfony/symfony-docs/security.rst

 ~~~~~

 When a user logs in, Symfony calls the ``getRoles()`` method on your ``User``
-object to determime which roles this user has.
+object to determine which roles this user has.
 In the ``User`` class that we
 generated earlier, the roles are an array that's stored in the database, and
 every user is *always* given at least one role: ``ROLE_USER``::